 Thanks to garbage reduction efforts, the amount finally disposed has constantly declined.
-Although an average Japanese generate 1,033 grams of garbage every day, only 119 grams were finally dumped into disposal sites.
+Although an average Japanese generate 939 grams of garbage every day, only 119 grams were finally dumped into disposal sites.
 Securing final disposal sites is a serious matter because the capacity of final disposal sites have been dwindling.
-Fortunately, the efforts to reduce garbage outperformed the dwindling capacity of final disposal sites and consequently the remaining years of final disposal sites have actually been prolonged.
+Fortunately, the efforts to reduce garbage outperformed the dwindling capacity of final disposal sites and consequently the disposal sites have actually been prolonged.

-Projects to secure the final disposal sites by reclaiming the sea surface were launched in 1982.
-The "Phoenix" project was launched in Osaka bay serving many cities in a wide area.
+Projects to secure the final disposal sites by reclaiming the surface were launched 1982. in The "Phoenix" project was remaining years of final 300 | Sustainability of final disposal sites 25 250 15.7 15.6 200 15 remaining volume (left axis) 150 130 122 122 107 106 111 112 116 114 10 104 100 5 50 0 '11 '12 13 '09 '10 '08 2006 '07 Osaka Bay reclaimed land Phenix projects launched in Osaka bay serving many cities in a wide area.
 The project constructed four artificial island and started to receive garbage in 1990.
 Already as large as 500 hectare artificial islands will be reclaimed.